 - Social media will be the primary form of communication for politicians, with more than 75% of posts being made on Facebook and Twitter.

-- The average politician will have over 1 million followers across their social media accounts.
+- The average politician will have over 1 million followers across social media accounts.

 - Politicians will use paid advertising to reach a wider audience- targeting specific demographic groups or geographic locations to increase engagement.